paroxetine (hydrochloride anhydrate)

-Otherwise, your doctor may think that it was not working as it should and change your
+Otherwise, your doctor may think that it was not working and change your treatment

 Things you must not do

-Do not use Paxtine to treat any other complaints unless your doctor says to.
+Do not take PAXTINE to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Paxtine may cause drowsiness, dizziness or lightheadedness in some people.
-Make sure
+this medicine may cause drowsiness, dizziness or light-headedness in some people.

 This risk is greatest during the early stages of treatment.

-When your doctor decides that you should stop taking Paxtine the dose may be reduced
+When your doctor decides that you should stop taking PAXTINE, the dose will be reduced

 slowly or the time between doses increased over 1 or 2 weeks.